dodgerogers/nucleus-core-ruby/README.md

 ## Overview

-I saw a diagram like this having watched various Uncle Bob, clean code, and domain driven design presentations which demonstrated how "business logic" should be separated from the framework.
-It seemed a simple enough, aspirational, and idealistic concept but difficult to execute and materialize.
+I saw a diagram like this having watched various Uncle Bob, clean code, and domain driven design presentations which demonstrated how "business logic" should be written.
+It seemed like a great ideal to aim for but oblique to achieve.

 ![Separating business logic from the framework](doc/images/readme.png)

 Nucleus-Core is a framework to translate these ideas into code.

-Prescribing that the framework handles requests and rendering responses, and business logic is everything else in-between.
+It prescribes that the framework handles requests and rendering responses, and business logic is everything else in-between.

 ## Components